lucaslisj/hoop.trainer/README.md

 - Missed shots that do not reach a sufficient height threshold are occasionally not detected as shot attempts (ie. the "idle -> airborne" transition is not made).
 I am currently trying to fix this issue by finding the ideal height threshold for what counts as a "shot"
 - Airballs that graze the net without touching the rim are currently falsely flagged as makes.
 - Webport UI could be optimized to make calibration of the rectangle around the rim easier
+- Ball detection can be inconsistent if your ball is oddly colored (it's currently fine tuned to my specific gym setup coded to a precise coloring of my ball)
+- Sometimes detection fails after ending a session and restarting (not sure why but restarting the app usually fixes this issue)

 ## Tech ⚙️